ODB++: File structure

-ODB++ covers the specification of not only conductor layer artwork and drill data, but also material stack up, netlist with test points, component bill of materials, component placement, fabrication data, and dimension data.
+ODB++ can handle all the specifications surrounding a PCB – i.e. not only the basic dimensions and the layout of conducting layers and drill data, but optionally also material stack up, netlist with test points, component bill of materials, component placement and fabrication data.

+The data for all these different aspects is stored in a collection of separate files within a specified hierarchy of file folders.

+For simplified archiving and transmission the collection is usually packed in a single archive-file that preserves the file structure, for example using tar or gzip or both.

+In ODB++(X) the data is contained in a single XML file.

 History

 Valor was founded in 1992 and it released ODB in 1995.
 It added the ++ suffix when component names were added in 1997.
 The XML version was developed beginning 2000, and ended in 2008 with the donation to IPC.
 Valor was acquired by Mentor in 2010.

 The ODB++ data format was expanded in 2020 and was designed to facilitate communication between designer and manufacturer by use of a digital twin.
 The format was renamed the ODB++ Family and was split into three connected format uses.